Orlando Wrongful Death Lawyers

 - Nursing home abuse

 Immediate family members of the deceased victim are eligible to file a wrongful death lawsuit.
 Depending on state laws, other family members, such as stepparents, grandparents, and dependents, may also be eligible to file a wrongful death claim.
 Minors may need the assistance of an adult guardian to take a wrongful death suit to court.
-Our attorneys are experienced in wrongful death cases and assist in determining who is eligible to file a suit in the victim’s behalf.
+Our Orlando wrongful death lawyers are highly-experienced in Florida wrongful death cases and can assist you in determining who is eligible to file a suit on the victim’s behalf.

-While there is no amount of money that could make up for the loss of a loved one, compensatory damages in a wrongful death case can relieve some of the burden of funeral, burial, and other expenses.
+While there is no amount of money that could make up for the loss of a loved one, compensatory damages in a Florida wrongful death lawsuit can relieve some of the burden of funeral, burial, and other expenses.
 Depending on state law, claimants are entitled to receive economic compensation for:

 - Medical expenses